2014–15 Feyenoord season: Winter

 Feyenoord played their last game of 2014 away at NAC Breda, a game they won due to a lone goal by Kazim-Richards in the first half.
 The winter break started after this game; Feyenoord had won nine out of 17 games, while drawing four and losing four, to claim third place at the halfway mark, 12 points behind the league leaders.
 The last day of the year the club announced they loaned Matthew Steenvoorden to FC Dordrecht for the rest of the season.

 Several days into 2015, Ruben Schaken left the club before signing at Inter Baku.
 The club then went on a winter training camp in Dubai to prepare for the second half of the season.
 Feyenoord resumed play after the winter break with a home game against FC Twente on 18 January.
 Feyenoord won the game by a 3–1 margin after a first half goal by Immers and second half goals by Toornstra and Boëtius.
 The next Sunday, Feyenoord played De Klassieker away.
 The game ended in a scoreless draw, the first since 1978.

 Feyenoord hosted ADO Den Haag on 1 February, a game that ended in a 2–1 win for Feyenoord with both goals coming in the first half.
-Feyenoord lost the following Wednesday 3–1 away at SC Heerenveen, despite Kazim-Richards scoring the first goal of the match.
-They got all three points the next Sunday after beating SC Cambuur 2–1 at home 8 February due to El Ahmadi and Kazim-Richards goals just before and just after half time.
+Feyenoord lost the following Wednesday 3–1 away at Heerenveen, despite Kazim-Richards scoring the first goal of the match.
+They got all three points the next Sunday after beating Cambuur 2–1 at home on 8 February due to El Ahmadi and Kazim-Richards goals just before and just after half time.
 Feyenoord dropped their second game of February the following Sunday with a 2–0 loss away at Heracles Almelo.
-Feyenoord played A.S.
-Roma in Rome on 19 February in the first leg of their round of 32 Europa League match-up.
+Feyenoord played Roma in Rome on 19 February in the first leg of their round of 32 Europa League match-up.
 The game ended in a one-all draw, with Kazim-Richards scoring in the second half for Feyenoord.
 The following Sunday, they hosted Excelsior, also from Rotterdam, in De Kuip.
 Although they conceded twice before half time, Kazim-Richards, Toornstra and Immers scored after the break to give Feyenoord a 3–2 win.

-Feyenoord played on 1 March; the game ended as a scoreless away draw against FC Utrecht.
+Feyenoord played on 1 March; the game ended as a scoreless away draw against Utrecht.
 The lost point saw them drop to fourth place in the league standings.
 They regained the third league position the following week with a 3–0 home win over NAC Breda when Immers scored one and Te Vrede two goals.
 Feyenoord played their last game of the winter on 15 March away at FC Dordrecht.
 They won 2–1 because, with Achahbar scoring the winning goal in second half stoppage time.